Post-move paperwork you need to handle

 - Registration.
 As part of your post-move paperwork in your new state of living, you need to make sure that you update your driver’s license registration.

-- Insurance.
-Furthermore, the insurance policy can change state-to-state.
+- Valuation.
+Furthermore, the valuation protection policy can change state-to-state.
 You should check out exactly what changed.

 - Drivers license.
 Finally, be sure that you actually transfer the driver’s license itself.
 They are not actually universal.